dutchpool/cdashboard/README.md

 ## To Do
 We are planning to integrate other cool features:
+- create a script that for one delegate name, creates the config.json for all the known dpos-systems
+- make it possible to remove info/history from a removed wallet/delegate address
 - show the voted delegates of one wallet with their percentages that they are paying in the pop-up
-- in the HTML overview, select the history period with a dropdown, now it is 24h and 48h;
+- in the HTML overview, select the history period with a dropdown, now it is 24h and 48h
 - add a live indication in the DPoS main dashboard, the time until a node will forge
 - add euro / dollar for amount of coins - If already possible!
 Not main focus currently
-- create a web interface to maintain the config.json for adding, removing, adjusting coin info.
+- create a web interface to maintain the config.json for adding, removing, adjusting coin info
 - create an HTML with main focus Masternodes instead of DPoS

 ## Donations

-Besides voting for de Dutch Pool delegates, if you like this DPoS Crypto Dashboard and it helps you to get organized, we would greatly appreciate if you would consider to show some support by donating to one of the below mentioned addresses.
+Besides voting for de Dutch Pool delegates, if you like this DPoS Crypto Dashboard and it helps you to get organized, or even monitize your voting weight better, we would greatly appreciate if you would consider to show some support by donating to one of the below mentioned addresses.

 - LWF: 		2526916071607963001LWF
 - ETH (or OXY ;-) 0x7E1B5CAf074e0AB5B8aA8d7373e2756Ca105e707